rdpate/helpfile/about/about.md

 Commands
 --------

-This implementation provides a locate program to find help files and a fixed-width program to display them.
+This implementation provides a locate program to find help files and a helpcmd program to display them.
 See their respective help files for details.
-To use as commands, you could symlink fixed-width as "help" somewhere in your $PATH, and symlink locate as "help-locate" if desired.
+To use as commands, you could symlink helpcmd as "help" somewhere in your $PATH.
+If desired, symlink locate as "help-locate".

 Once help is in your $PATH, cd into doc/examples and run "help .".